Child Protection Policy –

 - The school will therefore work actively in partnership with parents/carers and other agencies to understand and improve poor school attendance and address issues of children running away and going missing from home.

-- The school has a duty to teach children about safeguarding and how to understand and recognise risk (online and offline) and the support available to them; as part of a ‘broad and balanced curriculum.'
+- The school has a duty to teach children about safeguarding and how to understand and recognise risk (online and offline) and the support available to them; as part of a ‘broad and balanced curriculum'.
+This will include the Relationships Education and Health Education which will be compulsory from September 2020.

 - The Barnby Road Academy whistleblowing policy enables staff to raise concerns or allegations, initially in confidence, and for a sensitive enquiry to take place.
 Staff are expected to report all concerns about poor practice or possible child abuse by colleagues to the headteacher.